Tobin Bridge: Construction and financing

 The new bridge was originally operated by the Mystic River Bridge Authority.
 The bridge, according to the statute enacted May 23, 1946, would be turned over to the Massachusetts Department of Public Works once the $27 million in bonds used to finance the bridge's construction was retired.
 The bridge would then become part of the state highway system to be maintained and operated by the department free of tolls.

+Construction of the bridge displaced about 250 families form the primarily Jewish neighborhood of Chelsea.
+The bridge effectively split the community into two smaller sections, accelerating the decline of the overall Jewish community of Chelsea and its migration to Brookline and Newton.

 Operation of the bridge was turned over to the new Massachusetts Port Authority in 1956.

 The Chelsea Bridge originally remained intact; the southern section remained open as truck access to Mystic Wharf, while the northern section was closed to traffic but still carried a water main across the Mystic River.
 State funding for a replacement water tunnel was approved in August 1950.
 On January 28, 1951, six people in a wedding party died when they drove onto the Charlestown end of the closed bridge and fell into the river at the open north draw.
 The north draw and the north section of the viaduct were removed in 1954.
 A new street, Terminal Street, opened on August 21, 1956, to serve the Mystic Wharf; the old south draw was closed at that time and soon removed.
 A new fixed bridge was built near the alignment of the former south draw in 1982 as part of a project to remove trucks from neighborhood streets in Charlestown.
 It provides only 12 feet clearance above the water, as the only vessels using the Little Mystic Channel were recreational boats using a 1970s-built boat ramp.